callstack/react-native-builder-bob/docs/pages/build.md

    - `main`: The entry point for the commonjs build.
 This is used by Node - such as tests, SSR etc.
    - `module`: The entry point for the ES module build.
 This is used by bundlers such as webpack.
-   - `react-native`: The entry point for the React Native apps.
-This is used by Metro.
-It's common to point to the source code here as it can make debugging easier.
    - `types`: The entry point for the TypeScript definitions.
 This is used by TypeScript to type check the code using your library.
    - `source`: The path to the source code.
 It is used by `react-native-builder-bob` to detect the correct output files and provide better error messages.
    - `files`: The files to include in the package when publishing with `npm`.